This blog may contain affiliate links. Read our disclosure policy for more info.

 Meelup Beach is the perfect place to get out and enjoy the natural beauty of the coast.
 Pack a picnic and enjoy a full day in this beachy paradise.

-Related read: If you can’t get enough of Australian beach days, heading to the beach is among the best free things to do in Sydney!
+Related read: If you can’t get enough of Australian beach days, heading to the beach is among the best things to do in Sydney!

 14. Zipline and ropes course